filetrust/glasswall-engineering-site/docs/products/cloud-sdk/rebuild/errors.md

 Something is wrong with the request being sent, the response body should indicate what is missing or malformed.
 If you are unsure of the correct request then our quickstarts and [swagger](https://filetrust.github.io/cloudsdk-aws-rebuild-api/#/) documentation should provide the answer.

 ### 403 Forbidden
-No / invalid X-API-key has been provided in the request.
-All the resources in the RebuildAPI require your X-API-Key in the header of the request.
-If you do not have an X-API-Key then visit our [store](https://glasswall-store.com/) to obtain one.
+No / invalid JWT Token has been provided in the request.
+All the resources in the RebuildAPI require your JWT Token in the header of the request.
+If you do not have an JWT Token then visit our [store](https://glasswall-store.com/) to obtain one.

 ### 403 Missing Authentication Token
 This error can be returned when the URL being used is incorrect.
 Please make sure that the url and case matches exactly for the API.